microlinkhq/www/src/pages/docs/sdk/api-parameters/media/auto-play.md

 ---
 title: 'autoPlay'
 ---

 Type: `boolean`<br/>
 Default: `true`

-Determinate if the video will automatically start playing as soon as it can do so without stopping.
+Determine if the video will automatically start playing as soon as it can do so without stopping.

 <MultiCodeEditor languages={{
   React: `import Microlink from '@microlink/react'

 export default () => (
   <Microlink
     url='https://www.instagram.com/p/BXHj-DllyYU/'